NurAlif/alif_app_express/README.md

    ![pretty demo](docs/9.png)

-   If you want to log out, you can press log out in Authorize modal.
+   If you want to log out, you can press log out inside Authorize modal.
    Without a bearer token, the response would look like this:

    ![pretty demo](docs/14.png)